 - 1. The site is well related to the settlement boundary and, - 2.
-The site is within reasonable proximity to a high frequency bus route or a train station, and safe walking and cycling routes that connect to a local, district or town centre:
+The site is within reasonable proximity to a high frequency bus route or a train station, and safe walking and cycling routes that connect to a local, district or town centre;

-- 3. It comprises development that does not adversely affect the predominant development form of the area, taking particular account of: - a. the building line and scale of adjacent houses; - b. plot size and proportion, - c. site coverage/ratio, - d. space between dwellings, - e. landscape and views through to countryside beyond, - 4.
+- d. space between dwellings, - e. landscape and views through to countryside beyond, - 4.
 It comprises development: - a.
 That is not greater than 4 units, - b.
 Where the design and external appearance of each house is demonstrably different, unless a terrace or semi-detached form is appropriate, - c.
 It does not extend the settlement frontage.